 You need to claim within 42 days of your first day of self-isolation.
 The scheme has now been extended to September 2021.

 People who live in Ribble Valley and have received notification from NHS Test and Trace to self-isolate will be entitled to a £500 support payment if you meet all of the following requirements:

 - You comply with the NHS Test and Trace notification to self-isolate

-- The child attends a school or childcare setting is under 15 and has tested positive for COVID-19 or is aged between 16 and 25 and has an Education, Health and Care Plan and attends an education or care setting and is not fully vaccinated (ie 2 injections)
+- The child attends a school or childcare setting is under 15 and has tested positive for COVID-19 or is aged between 18 and 25 and has an Education, Health and Care Plan and attends an education or care setting and is not fully vaccinated (ie 2 injections)

 - The child or young person who the parent or guardian is caring for was told to self-isolate and did not continue to attend their education or care setting when they should have been self-isolating

 - You are unable to work from home and will lose income as a result

 - You are in receipt of one of the following benefits:

 - Universal Credit

 - Income Support

 Who is not eligible?